matthewjustice/nes-unexecuted/README.md

 ## Overview

-Given a build of a NES game with a `labels.txt` file (from [ld65](https://cc65.github.io/doc/ld65.html)) and a CDL output file (from [FCEUX](https://fceux.com/web/home.html)), this script will find ROM addresses that were not accessed.
+Given a build of a NES game with a labels text file (from [ld65](https://cc65.github.io/doc/ld65.html)) and a CDL output file (from [FCEUX](https://fceux.com/web/home.html)), this script will find ROM addresses that were not accessed.

 ## Usage
 ```
 nes_unexecuted.py labels.txt file.cdl [show-addr]
 ```
-Where:
+where:
 - `labels.txt` is the labels file output from ld65 (use the `-Ln` option)
 - `file.cdl` is a Code Data Logger file generated with FCEUX
 - `show-addr` is an optional parameter that tells the script to output specific byte addresses as well as labels.